 - The value plotted in this manner is the value denoted SNR by the RBN.
 Remember that the RBN has an odd definition of SNR.

 - The abscissa is divided into a number of bins of equal duration.
-In this and the other plots on this page, there are 100 such bins; because the duration covered by each plot is eight years, each bin therefore covers about one month.
+On each plot there are 100 such bins; because the duration covered by each plot is nine years, each bin therefore covers a little less than one month.

 - At the bottom of each strip chart is a coloured bar.
 Each bin is coloured so as to represent the total number of times that the RBN station spotted the beacon in the period covered by the bin.
-Thus, in this plot, the short red bar near the start of the strip for WZ7I indicates that WZ7I spotted the 14100 kHz 4U1UN beacon about 3,000 times in the course of that month.
+Thus, in the first plot below, the short red bar towards the bottom right-hand corner indicates that WZ7I spotted the 7026 kHz I1MMR beacon about 600 times in the course of a period slightly longer than one month.

 - The vertical order of the various RBN stations is determined solely by the chronological order in which each station first spotted the beacon.